alphagov/government-service-design-manual/service-manual/making-software/logins.md

 * do you already have all the data you need in order to establish trust with those users or will you need to match them against other services (online or offline)?

-If building a service for a small number of clearly identified agents then it is probably safe to proceed.
+If building a service for a small number of clearly identified agents then it's probably safe to proceed.
 You should ensure that any authentication and authorisation code written for your system is carefully separated from the application in such a way that you can: